hiXixi66/MLOPs_Project/reports/README.md

 > *In total we have implemented X tests.
 Primarily we are testing ... and ... as these the most critical parts of our*
 > *application but also ... .*
 >
+> Answer:

-> Answer: In total, we have implemented 103 tests.
+In total, we have implemented 103 tests.
 Primarily, we are testing data processing functions (e.g., ensuring correct handling of various data input scenarios) and model-related functions (e.g., verifying the model's training and inference behavior), as these are the most critical parts of our application.

---- question 7 fill here ---

 > Answer: